marmolejox/marmolejox/README.md

 _Student at Universidad Autónoma de Aguascalientes, México. 🎒_
 _From Nochistlán, Zacatecas. 🌵_
 _Born to be Gamer. 👾_
-_Part time producer and DJ 🎧_
-_Learning HTML, Angular, and NodeJS 👻_

 Here I will be collecting from code solving simple exercises, to final projects that I have done in my career as a student as a way of feedback and to be able to review my evolution.
 It can help you, in that case, go ahead.
 Without anything else for the moment, also check out my portfolio.